KillTheMule/nvim-rs/README.md

 As this is a fork of [neovim-lib](https://github.com/daa84/neovim-lib), it is licensed under the GNU Lesser General Public License v3.0.

+**IMPORTANT**: All commits to this project, including all PRs, are dual-licensed under the Apache or MIT license.
+This is to allow the possibility of relicensing this project later.

 ## CoC

 Wherever applicable, this project follows the [rust code of